Laidout/laidout/deb/HOWTOMAKEDEB.md

         README.md                     :LAIDOUT Version *****
         all the example docs
         --> vi debian/changelog debian/laidout.1 docs/doxygen/laidoutintro.txt docs/Doxyfile docs/Doxyfile-with-laxkit configure README.md

-    make sure the Quick Key References in QUICKREF.html are current (make quickref).

     make sure configure defaults to 'prefix=/usr/local/'.
 This is what should be in a source tarball